2013 DWAA nomination for ‘Excellence in Single Blog Post’

 - No Baby Sitting – Please do not, even accidentally, ask your children to watch the puppy, or put the puppy in the position of watching the children.
 Children are not fully developed human beings, their brain and decision making capabilities are not mature yet.
 In other words, they don’t always make great choices without adult supervision.
 Puppies are also not fully developed in the decision making department, and if they are pressed they will generally make a decision based on what they can accomplish with their paws or their jaws.
 If you put a child or puppy in the position to make an adult decision, they will generally fail and remind you they are children and puppies, and it may not go really well for you.
 Safety means adult supervision all of the time, period.
 It’s a lot of work for the parents, I know this, but the pay off will be happy humans, happy dogs, and no altercations.

 - Management – Separating puppies from children during certain periods of the day is not a bad thing.
 Young children can have a wide range of emotional swings in a very short time span, and that can be a bit rough on the household.
 When puppies are frustrated, teething, or overly tired, it’s like a toddler on caffeine, and nobody wants that!
-Baby gates are awesome for separating rooms, they are portable, and can be used all over the house, depending on where everyone is.
+Baby/DOG gates are awesome for separating rooms, I recommend 2-3 per household.
+They are either portable, or pressure wall mounted semi permanent (which I prefer and recommend), and can be used all over the house, depending on where everyone is.
 If your children are playing in one room, and it is kind of big play, you can baby gate your puppy with you in the kitchen while you are getting a meal ready.
 If your puppy is tired, the crate is a great option.
 You are incorporating your puppy into your families home and life, so they need to be with you all, not chucked into the back yard and isolated.
 But sometimes integrating a puppy will require small steps forward an a ton of management.
 For really active puppies, always have the leash on before a door opens in the home, especially the front door.
 If you never teach your puppy to bolt, they will never have a need to try it.
 Good management prevents these types of accidents.
-If children are running in and out and playing and things are busy, have your puppy with you on a leash or behind a gate with you in your office, kitchen, etc.
+If children are running in and out and playing and things are busy, have your puppy with you behind a gate in your office, kitchen, etc.

 - Chew Items and Toys, and equal exchange – Puppies are teething for roughly 13 months.
 They are dropping puppy teeth at a rapid rate and bringing in all of their adult teeth around the 7 month marker.
 From 7-13 months your puppy (now and adolescent) will be setting their teeth.
 Chew chew chew!
 If you do not provide chew items all of the time, your puppy will find things to chew on, toys, socks, underpants, shoes, glasses, hearing aids, books, wood trim, dry wall, etc. When your puppy picks up a toy, don’t get overly excited, grab a bully stick, stuffed KONG, or other valuable dog chew item, and exchange kindly for what ever they have in their mouth.
 If you make a big fuss about what is in their mouth, you have marked it as SUPER HIGH VALUE and they will learn to do it over and over again, and to really keep it away from you.
 Have teething items around the house at all times.